Yainer Diaz Player Props: Astros vs. Guardians

 Yainer Diaz At The Plate

-- Diaz has driven home a run in 24 games this season (37.5%), including more than one RBI in 7.8% of his games and producing three or more of his team's runs on two occasions..
+- Diaz has had an RBI in 24 games this season (36.9%), including five multi-RBI outings (7.7%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.